 Come On, Ride a Train

-There’s no better place then riding the rails around Hampton Roads!
+There’s no better place than riding the rails around Hampton Roads!
 One of our favorite parts of summertime is baseball.
-To make it even more an adventure when we go to a game, we like to ride The Tide from Newtown Road (oh hey – kids ride free!), and we’ll hop off at Harbor Park.
+To make it even more of an adventure when we go to a game, we like to ride The Tide from Newtown Road (oh hey – kids ride free!), and we’ll hop off at Harbor Park.

 The kids look forward to those evenings when they can eat hot dogs, cheer for our hometown team and maybe even catch a fly ball!
 Take The Tide further into the city to walk to the newly revitalized Waterside District for delicious food & entertainment.

 If you’re coming from further away, Amtrak’s Northeast Corridor 3 train will bring you to Norfolk.
 From there, it can take you out into the United States in all directions.